typemaster007/A2_Amogh_Bangalore/README.md

 ```

-- [How] The code in [NAME](link) was implemented by Antonio Erdeljac
+- [How] The code in [ReactJS-popup](https://react-popup.elazizi.com/getting-started/) was implemented by Y Jose
-- [Why] [NAME](link) Code was used because a simplistic article submission layout for the blog page that could be modified upon was required.
+- [Why] [ReactJS-popup](https://react-popup.elazizi.com/getting-started/) Code was used to get a base layout of the popup model which is lightweight.
-- [How] [NAME](link) Code was modified by adding titles, layout changes, css changes, function handlers and new components(links, buttons)
+- [How] [ReactJS-popup](https://react-popup.elazizi.com/getting-started/) Code was modified by adding CSS, Close conditions, Layout changes, popup trigger c         conditions from the original boiler code.